zitadel/zitadel/docs/docs/apis/proto/auth.md

 > **rpc** ListMyMetadata([ListMyMetadataRequest](#listmymetadatarequest))
 [ListMyMetadataResponse](#listmymetadataresponse)

-Returns the user meta data of the authorized user
+Returns the user metadata of the authorized user